Jiyun Baek

 Bio

 Jiyun Baek is a doctoral student in Public Administration at the University of Nebraska at Omaha.
-She holds both undergraduate and master’s degrees from Yonsei University in Seoul, South Korea, where she established a strong academic foundation in organizational behavior and human resource management.
+She holds both an undergraduate and a master's degree from Yonsei University in Seoul, South Korea, where she established a strong academic foundation in organizational behavior and human resource management.

 Her current research focuses on digital governance, with particular attention to how emerging technologies—such as artificial intelligence and algorithmic systems—reshape institutional values, structures, and decision-making processes in the public sector.
 She is especially interested in the normative and practical tensions between democratic publicness and administrative efficiency within technology-driven governance.